THE BOOKS ON BONSAI AND RELATED ARTS

 6 "Notes on Antique Chinese Bonsai Pots" by Ikune Sawada, Bonsai Magazine, BCI, September/October 1988, Vol. XXVII, No. 5, pg.
 25; Bonsai Magazine, BCI, Vol. XXXII, No. 3, May/June 1993, pg.
 23, mentions an 1818 gardening guide by Kanen Iwasaki, Somoku-Ikushu: but see author of work with Note 2 (above).
 Per Journal of Botany, British and Foreign, 1887, Vol. 25, pg.
 226: "Iwasaki Tsunemasa, of Yedo, was a superintendent of a botanic garden belonging to Shogun, and also the author of 'Somoku Ikushu,' published in two volumes about 1817."

 7 Yashiroda, Kan Bonsai, Japanese Miniature Trees (Newton, MA: C.T.
 Branford Co./London: Faber and Faber; 1960), pp. 21-22, which has no author specified and the date as 1830; Koreshoff, Deborah R. Bonsai: Its Art, Science, History and Philosophy (Brisbane, Australia: Boolarong Publications; 1984), pg.
 8, no author and 1830 date; Nippon Bonsai Association Classic Bonsai of Japan, pp. 149-150, has two b&w photos of pages from, and lists the publication date as 1833; Ishiyama, Nonkey T. "Historical Notes on Japanese Bonsai," Bonsai Journal, ABS, Vol. 5, No. 3, Fall 1971, pp. 43- 44 has b&w [shown above] on latter page captioned "Illustrations [sic] from a book of Japanese potted plants dated 1830.
 From the collection of N.T.
 Ishiyama"; cf. Shufunotomo, Editors of The Essentials of Bonsai (Portland, OR: Timber Press; 1982), pg.
 9, has date of 1803; and Newsom, pg.
 281, has "Kinsei Zu-fu by Choseisha, an 1832 garden book"; per personal e-mail dated Jan.
-23, 2000 to RJB from John Romano (who owns a copy of the work) the author, title, date and size are as listed above; details per John Romano in Facebook posting Jan.
+23, 2020 to RJB from John Romano (who owns a copy of the work) the author, title, date and size are as listed above; details per John Romano in Facebook posting Jan.
 22, 2020; per the Library of Congress Online Catalog, http://catalog.loc.gov/, the Kyoto publisher was Katsumura Jiemon, while the Edo one was Suharaya Sasuke, LCC #98847182.
 Only the LOC citation lists the third word in the title.
+The Minneapolis Institute of Art has a copy in their Mary Griggs Burke Collection, Manual on Arboriculture, showing an open double-page with two illustrations; Lot-Art has a different double-wide illustration but gives the year of publication as 1836; there is a copy at Yale and at Harvard, in addition to one in the Library of Congress.

 8 Bartlett, pg.
 253, having the author's name as "Abe Yoshito," with b&w of the right-hand plate of the sample pages shown above on pg.
 254 as Fig. 101; Nippon Bonsai Association Classic Bonsai of Japan, b&w on pg.
 149; Yashiroda, Kan "The Amateur Bonsai Fancier," has b&w photo on pg.
 83 also of the right hand plate from above and states on pg.
 82 that "The second photograph is reproduced from a book published in 1837.
 The first glance shows merely a completed bonsai; but closer inspection reveals that on each branch of the thread-form Sawara cypress ( Chamaecyparis pisifera filifera ) one to three scions of Hiba arbor-vitae, or false arbor-vitae ( Thujopsis dolabrata ), have been grafted.
 When the graft unions are completed, all the branches of the Sawara cypress are to be cut off and the whole tree converted into Hiba arbor-vitae.